kyma-project/kyma/docs/03-tutorials/00-observability/obsv-02-create-and-configure-grafana-dashboard.md

 Refresh the browser to see how the dashboard changes according to the current value of the `cpu_temperature_celsius` metric.

-- It turns **green** if the current metric value ranges from 60 to 74 degrees Celsius:
+- It turns **green** if the current metric value ranges from 60 to 74 degrees Celsius.

-- It turns **red** if the current metric value ranges from 75 to 90 degrees Celsius:
+- It turns **red** if the current metric value ranges from 75 to 90 degrees Celsius.

 ## Next steps